stevejay/react-roving-tabindex/README.md

 This package includes TypeScript typings.

-If you need to support IE then you also need to install polyfills for `Array.prototype.findIndex` and `Map`.
+If you need to support IE then you also need to install polyfills for `Array.prototype.findIndex`, `Array.prototype.find`, and `Map`.
 If you are using React with IE then [you already need to use a `Map` polyfill](https://reactjs.org/docs/javascript-environment-requirements.html).
-If you use a global polyfill like [core-js](https://github.com/zloirock/core-js) or [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) then it should include a `findIndex` polyfill.
+If you use a global polyfill like [core-js](https://github.com/zloirock/core-js) or [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) then it should include `findIndex` and `find` polyfills.

 ## Usage